MOSTAFA-MANSOUR72/elzeroWebpage.com/README.md

 # elzeroWebpage.com
-Clonning two pages of elzero.org
+Clonning two pages of elzero.org using oly html and css

 # the real page of story :
 https://elzero.org/my-life-stories/